 > Every single piece of plastic made still exists today.

-Sorry for sufficiently bumming you out, and so close to the end of day.
-How dare I!
-Don’t worry though—by the end of this list, you’ll feel super ~uplifted~ I promise.
-If Woolworth’s recent banning of single-use plastic bags has taught us anything, it’s that we as consumers do have a voice.
-(ICYMI, they’ve banned all free single-use plastic bags and replaced them with reusable bags made from at least 80% recycled plastics that can be purchased for 15c).
+Don’t worry because by the end of the list below, you’ll feel super ~uplifted~ I promise.
+If global supermarkets’ banning of single-use plastic bags has taught us anything, it’s that we as consumers do have a voice.
 Now, let’s continue to put our money where our mouths are (i.e. screaming that we love nature) and give the environment the TLC it deserves.

 Take an eco bag with you when you shop

 What’s cuter than carrying your groceries home in a netted bag?
 Nothing!
 Say N-O to plastic bags for good, in style.

 Using plastic bags for fruit and vegetables is perplexing at best, and infuriating at worst.
 Considering plastic takes up to 1,000 years to degrade, and vegetables already have a protective layer, there’s really no excuse for using single-use plastic bags to transport your veggies in (especially because unlike plastic shopping bags—that you can use as bin-liners etc—they don’t have much use for anything else).
 This is especially pertinent if the produce in question is one singular potato.
 Why you need a bag, tho?

 If you find loose veggies in your trolley/eco bag annoying, then you can buy some cute organic cotton muslin produce bags for cheap.
 I like these!